kora-projects/kora-docs/mkdocs/docs/en/documentation/database-jdbc.md

 ## JSON / JSONB { #json }

-A `JSON` / `JSONB` column can be mapped to an entity field by registering generic `JdbcParameterColumnMapper<T>` and `JdbcResultColumnMapper<T>` as default `@Module` components tagged with `@Json`.
+A `JSON` / `JSONB` column can be mapped to a view field by registering generic `JdbcParameterColumnMapper<T>` and `JdbcResultColumnMapper<T>` as default `@Module` components tagged with `@Json`.
 These mappers bridge the [JSON](json.md) module `JsonWriter<T>` / `JsonReader<T>` to a driver-specific value.
 The `Postgres` example below serializes the value into a `PGobject` of type `jsonb` when binding a parameter,